MAvRK7/Perceptually-Aware-Image-Enhancement-with-Deep-Residual-U-Net-and-PatchGANs/README.md

 •Generator and Discriminator setup inspired by GANs for structural and perceptual quality enhancement.

-Abstract: This paper presents a novel approach for perceptually-aware image enhancement utilizing a deep residual U-Net generator combined with a Patch-based Generative Adversarial Network (PatchGAN) discriminator.
-Our method incorporates a perceptual loss function based on a pre-trained VGG16 network, ensuring that enhanced images exhibit improved color sharpness, clarity, and retention of critical high-level features.
-Extensive experiments demonstrate significant improvements in structural similarity, achieving an average Structural Similarity Index (SSIM) of 0.9270 and a Feature Similarity Index (FSIM) of 0.9998.
-These results indicate both perceptual and structural enhancement, while the model efficiently generates high-quality images with minimal training.
-Our method consistently outperforms conventional approaches in visual appeal and computational efficiency, making it relevant for real-world applications such as radiology, self-driving vehicles, and low-light photography.
+Abstract: Developed a novel image enhancement model that combines a U-Net-like generator with residual connections and PatchGAN as a discriminator, focusing on improving both technical and visual features.
+This approach achieved excellent results, with an average SSIM of 0.9270 and FSIM of 0.9998, producing high-quality, visually appealing outputs.

 Dataset- DIV2K dataset has been used, sourced from - https://www.kaggle.com/datasets/joe1995/div2k-dataset.
 This link was used to download the dataset on which the model was trained and tested.